Skip to content

 There are two types of key pairs that are required to interact with the FIB API backend:

-1. Authentication key pair — a deterministic Ed25519 key pair generated from the user’s email and password.
+1. Authorization key pair — a deterministic Ed25519 key pair generated from the user’s email and password; used for authorization on the FIB network.

-2. Iroha 2 key pair — a deterministic Ed25519 key pair generated from the user’s emailpassword, and a random salt value.
+2. Blockchain key pair — a deterministic Ed25519 key pair generated from the user’s emailpassword, and an additional random numeric value; used for signing user transactions on the FIB network.

 When a user creates a transaction on the FIB network, they sign it with their private key, which can then be verified by anyone using their public key.
 This process ensures that only the intended user is authorized to sign their transactions.